nuremics/nuremics/README.md

 **CONFIGURATION**

 It orchestrates how the application is controlled by the operator across different study scenarios (e.g., Study1–2).
-For each study, the operator defines which inputs are _Fixed_ (stable throughout the study) and which are _Variable_ (changing between individual tests).
+For each study, the operator defines which inputs are _Fixed_ (constant throughout the study) and which are _Variable_ (changing between individual tests).
 This enables automated batch execution of multiple tests (e.g., Test1–3) by systematically updating the inputs.

 **TRACEABILITY**

 It automatically generates a structured directory tree (Study > Process > Test) where each output is stored within a hierarchy that directly links it back to the specific configuration that produced it.
 This provides a permanent, auditable record of every production run.

-## Getting started
+## Getting Started

 🔗 [Get started with nuRemics](https://nuremics.github.io/getting-started)